RichardVYang/microservices/README.md

 # Hashtable
-How to create a very simple Hashtable in Java
+How to create a very simple microservice using Jersey Framework with Grizzly self-hosting service